Rohini (Buddha's disciple): Story

-When Anuruddha visited his family in Kapilavastu, his sister Rohiṇī refused to see him as she was suffering from a certain skin disease.
+When Anuruddha, cousin and one of the ten principal disciples of the Buddha, visited his family in Kapilavastu, his sister Rohiṇī refused to see him because she was suffering from a skin disease.
 Anuruddha was persistent and requested her presence.
 She arrived with her face covered with a cloth in shame due to her condition.
-Her brother advised that she sell some of her clothing and jewellery and have a refectory constructed for the Buddha and the monks, as this would bring a great deal of merit.
+Her brother advised her to sell some of her clothing and jewellery and have a refectory constructed for the Buddha and his monastics, as this would bring great merit.
 Rohiṇī did as she was advised and was assisted by her relatives.
 The construction was supervised by Anuruddha.
-He instructed her to fill the water pots every day and sweep the floors of the hall.
+He instructed her to fill the kamaṇḍalu (water pots) every day and sweep the hall floors.
 She did so and began to slowly recover from her disease.

-Once the hall was complete, the Buddha was invited to partake of alms-food.
+Once the hall was complete, the Buddha was invited to partake of food given as alms.
 After finishing his meal, he sent for Rohiṇī.
 He asked her if she knew the reason for her affliction.
 She replied that she did not, so the Buddha told her a story of her past.

-Rohiṇī had once, in a past life, been the queen consort of the king of Benares.
-The king had a favorite dancing girl, and the queen became incredibly jealous of her and plotted a scheme against her.
+Rohiṇī had once, in a past life, been the queen consort of the king of Varanasi.
+The king had a favourite dancing girl, and the queen became incredibly jealous of her and plotted a scheme against her.
 One day, she had her attendant put some itching powder made of cowhage pods in the dancer's bed.
-They called to the dancer, and when she arrived, they threw the powder on her.
+They called the dancer, and when she arrived, they threw the powder on her.
 In pain and desperation, the girl sought refuge in her bed, which caused her even more suffering.

 The Buddha concluded that Rohiṇī had come to her current condition due to this evil deed.
 He exhorted his audience with the following verse:

 One should give up anger, renounce pride, and overcome all fetters.
 Suffering never befalls him who clings not to mind and body and is detached.